Katayama-ChuoU/cos_s_map_mcr/README.md

 initial_est_cos_s_map.m: initial estimation of pure spectra. alsOptimization_cos_s_map.m:
 ALS optimization with a constraint of the initial estimation to refine the pure spectra and the concnentrations.

-Before running the program, you need to add the path /Program/Main and /Program/ Two sample data are included; mixture of absorption spectra and XRD patterns described in the paper in UV_Vis and XRD folders.
+Before running the program, you need to add the path /cos_s_map_mcr/sub Two sample data are included; mixture of absorption spectra and XRD patterns described in the paper in UV_Vis and XRD folders.
 You may need to install some tool boxes to run the program.